stuartjwright/fantasy-football-app/report/060-implementation.md

 With this advice in mind, the schema was redesigned to use more embedded documents.
 All of the smaller subcomponents of the auction were added as embedded documents rather than references, and this made updates significantly more straightforwarded.

-The main use case which remained for the document references approach was modelling the relationships between the players collection and individual auctions.
+Uses cases for the documents references approach still remained however - for example, modelling the relationships between the players collection and individual auctions.
 The full player list used for this application contains 619 players, and cannot be altered by the application.
 Therefore, there were no concerns regarding atomic update operations, so document references could be used to avoid duplicating all 619 player documents for each auction.
 Instead, each auction item simply refers to an object ID for the player it refers to.

 The code for creating the schemas and performing database operations was done using a Node.js library called **Mongoose**.
 Mongoose is an object data modelling library, which allows the developer to focus on modelling their data without concerning themselves with the complexities of the MongoBD query language.
 The resulting code is more readable, and allows the developer to easily see the structure of the data they will be working with.
 The code snippet below shows the schema for the current live auction item: